Gifftybabe/PushCoreAudit/README.md

 - **Reentrancy Guards**: Prevents potential reentrancy attacks in notification or subscription processes.
 - **Input Validation**: Ensures user inputs are validated before state changes.

-Thank you for your patience, and I appreciate your clarification.
-Let’s focus on the **PushCoreV2** smart contract specifically related to the Ethereum Push Notification Service (EPNS) and provide a comprehensive review of the code snippets you provided.

-## PushCoreV2 Smart Contract Review

-### Overview
-The **PushCoreV2** contract is designed to facilitate notifications on the Ethereum blockchain.
-It serves as a core part of the EPNS protocol, which allows decentralized applications (dApps) to send notifications to users in a secure and efficient manner.

 ### Key Components